 Pacific Ring of Fire a Volatile Place

-The Solomon Islands are a part of this geographically volitile place, which saw a magnitude 8 earthquake in its nearby region today, Febuary 6, 2013, and has resulted in a Tsunami warning.
+The Solomon Islands are a part of this geographically volitile place, which saw a magnitude 8 earthquake in its nearby region on Febuary 6, 2013, and resulted in a Tsunami warning.

 Tsunamis are the sometimes seen side effect when earthquakes rattle the ocean.
 See the definition of what a tsunami means: http://www.merriam-webster.com/dictionary/tsunami